microsoft/openjdk-proposals/ergonomics_profiles/readme.md

     String getJvmErgonomicsProfile()

-To allow the backporting of this feature, the value may also be obtained through the `MBeanServerConnection.getAttribute` method in previous versions:
+To allow the backporting of this feature, the value may also be obtained through the `MBeanServerConnection.getAttribute` method:

 ```java
 MBeanServerConnection mbs = ...